jvalenzuela/atform/doc/source/intro.rst

 requisite Python version listed below is available, including Windows, Linux, and macOS.

-The Python programming language, version |requires_python| or later, must be installed, and is available from `<https://python.org>`_.
+The Python programming language, within version 3.7 to 3.11 inclusive, must be installed, and is available from `<https://python.org>`_.
 Make sure to select the add Python to the path option from the installation dialog: